taimax13/platform-tool/README.md

 Before you begin, ensure you have the following:

 - Ready AWS account
-- Helm installed on your local machine
+- Helm installed on  local machine
 - AWS CLI configured with appropriate permissions
 - Access to AWS CloudWatch and Grafana
 - Terraform